-Students in a journalism-focused research course identified a publicly available dataset (or created their own), analyzed this data using spreadsheets, suggested a series of potential stories based on their data, wrote one in-depth article based upon their analysis and reporting, and visualized the data using a range of multimedia tools.
+Students in a journalism-focused research course identify a publicly available dataset (or create their own), analyze this data using spreadsheets, suggest a series of potential stories based on their data, write one in-depth article based upon their analysis and reporting, and visualize the data using a range of multimedia tools.
 Their work is presented on two news websites: Towson Data Stories and the Baltimore Watchdog.

 In previous semesters, students tackled issues away from campus: sports geography, sports travel, the heroin crisis, the growth of solar energy, film and TV awards, and diversity in Hollywood and Broadway.